 A graduate of the University of Northern Iowa, David has been involved in the automobile industry for over 40 years.
 He was vice president /general manager of Covey Lincoln Mercury in Phoenix, Arizona, before coming to Toyota of Orange in 1982.
 He was general manager there for three years before purchasing the dealership in 1985.
 Mr. Wilson is now the owner and C.E.O. of seventeen automobile dealerships - employing more than 2000 people.
 Sales for these corporations total over $2 billion annually, making Wilson Automotive one of the largest dealer groups in the nation.

 As a gubernatorial appointee, David served on the California New Motor Vehicle Board for 14 years, including 2 years as vice president and 2 years as president.
-Other Boards of Directors on which David has served are the American International Automobile Assn., California Motor Car Dealers Assn., Orange County Motor Car Dealers Assn., and the Southern California Toyota Dealers Advertising Assn.
+Other Boards on which he has served are numerous local and national automobile associations, and the Southern California Toyota Dealers Advertising Assn.
 He has also been a member of the Board of Directors for the Orange Chamber of Commerce and was selected Business Person of the Year by them for 1987.
 He received the Sports Illustrated Dealer of Distinction Award in 1988, and the Time Magazine Quality Dealer Award in 1991 and again in 2004.
 In 1998 he was presented with the A.I.A.D.A.
 All-Star Dealer Award for his commitment to the community and work with charitable organizations.
 A panel of community leaders named David one of 10 “Local Heroes” in 1998.
 In June 2000 he was awarded the prestigious Passkey Award for Business Ethics by the Ralph W. Leatherby Center for Entrepreneurship and Business Ethics.
 Also in 2000 he received the Boy Scouts’ “Good Scout Award” for exceptional community service.
-In 2001, Chapman University honored him as Orange County’s Outstanding Corporate Citizen at their annual American Celebration.
+In 2001 Chapman University honored him as Orange County’s Outstanding Corporate Citizen at their annual American Celebration.
 He was also named the YMCA Orange County Executive of the Year in 2005.
-In 2007 he received the Excellence in Entrepreneurship Award from the Orange County Business Journal in 2007, as well as the General William Lyon Crystal Vision Philanthropy Award.
+In 2007 he received the Excellence in Entrepreneurship Award from the Orange County Business Journal, as well as the General William Lyon Crystal Vision Philanthropy Award.
 The American International Auto Dealers Association presented David with its “Lifetime Achievement Award” in 2014 for his deep commitment to the auto industry and community involvement.
-Most recently, at the Athletes First Classic gala in 2017 he and his wife Holly received The Golden Heart Award for their leadership in doing good and benefiting humanity.
+Most recently, at the Athletes First Classic Gala in 2017 he and his wife Holly received The Golden Heart Award for their leadership in doing good and benefiting humanity.

 David is honored to have been elected to the Horatio Alger Association of Distinguished Americans.
 He was inducted into the Association at the Fifty-Eighth Annual Horatio Alger Awards and Induction Ceremony in Washington, DC in April 2005.